Text copyright © Anamel ™ 2019

 It was the same young man he had peeked at earlier.
 The wind could tell by the human’s lack of clothing and his damp, curly hair.
 It looked like he was about to fall over any minute now.
 The wind raced behind him, butting its head against the male’s back, forcing him up.
 The human’s groggy eyes slipped over to his left, his mouth parting.

 “Everything is watching me,” he said in a crackly whisper, “But no one outta here sees me.”
+His cheeks were flushed and his legs were about as stable as a paper in the midst of a tornado.
 The wind separated itself in two, pushing its weight upon both of his shoulders until the boy buckled onto the ground in a crumpled heap.
 He rolled his eyes up towards the wind.
 The human’s gaze was unnerving, especially so because no human had ever looked at the wind with awareness of its presence.
 He did not even bother to put up a fight or try to stand back up.
 It was obvious that he had completely given up.
 His hands lay up at the sides of his head, the lower part of his body twisted to the right.

 “Did I do something bad to end up here?”
 It wasn’t a question, but more of a pained joke.
 The corners of the human’s lips twitched as they curved up into a slight smile.
 His pupils darted side to side as he scanned the vacant sky.
 It was as if he were trying to search for the stars.

 “Sometimes I think maybe that’s true.
 Everyone and everything in Sognore did something so terrible they were sent here to suffer.
-I guess I just like to make up cool stories for why I was born here.”
+I guess I just like to make up cool stories for why I had to be born here of all places.”
 His breath hitched in his chest as he placed his palms on the rough ground, pulling himself up into a sitting position.
 The human eyed the broken down train tracks which curved down somewhere deep into the forest.
 A loud pop echoed off in the distance.

 “Should have consumed me already,” he mumbled as he staggered to his feet.
 His face was swallowed by the darkness as he stood, blending into the void.
 The human stumbled and tripped as he headed off to the direction of the train tracks.
 Suddenly he lurched forward, breaking into a wobbly run.
 His heart beat faster as he closed in on his destination.
 As he neared the tracks he paused.
 The human opened his mouth as he gulped down pockets of air.
 The wind was already ahead of him by now, its body curled around a thin branch which dangled low to the ground.